AlePestana/TheFlix/README.md

 The following **required** functionality is complete:

-- [ x ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ x ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [ ] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented: